oliverpa-dev/portfolio-test/README.md

 # portfolio-test
-This is the testing portfolio whenever I get inspired, it get implemented here
+This is the testing portfolio whenever I get inspired, it gets implemented here